Both Sandwell and Wolverhampton have set up local anchor institutions networks while networks in Walsall and Dudley are currently in development.

 WorkWell

-The Black Country is one of just 15 places around the country to be chosen as a pilot area for the WorkWell scheme which will provide early intervention to people who are experiencing barriers to gain or retain employment due to health conditions or disabilities.
-It will be led by Black Country Healthcare NHS Foundation Trust (BCHFT) but will draw on the expertise of partner organisations to provide knowledge and shared learning to develop the service, as well as opportunities to provide holistic support to participants.
-Black Country chosen as pilot area for innovative new scheme to help people into work :: Black Country ICS
+The Black Country is one of just 15 places around the country chosen as a pilot area to deliver the WorkWell scheme which will provide early intervention to people who are experiencing barriers to gain or retain employment due to health conditions or disabilities.

 For more information on the Black Country Anchor Institutions Network, please email the Transformation and Inclusion team at bcicb.transformation@nhs.net.